 Use these prompts for assisting you in letting go with love and understanding.

 1. "Hurt people hurt people."
-Think of a person you hold resentment towards.
+Think of a person you hold resentment towards or who triggers you in some way.
 Name 1-3 hardships you know of that they've had to endure in their life and how that could've impacted the way they view themselves and life in general.
 Now name 1-3 instances in which they showed love or kindness towards you.
 Sometimes we focus only on our negative stories of someone, which in turn hurts our life force.
 There is always a more positive story we can find.
 How many can you see?
 Notice how much more natural it feels for you to see someone with love and understanding.

 3. Lightly think of a situation which "burned" you and has been hard for you to move past.
 What were the main emotions that were brought up for you?
 Where else in your life have these emotions come up frequently?
 Were there any truths (fears) in this situation that you didn't want to admit at the time?
 It's safe to admit them now in order to let them be released.
 If this situation was destined to happen for higher purposes, what could've been the healing reasons for you?
 In what ways did this situation expand you and help you to learn?